jsmithabq/ODrive/README.md

   3. An HTML web interface to object services.

-ODrive can support multiple OpenStack Swift object stores, selectable by the user from the Profile page..
+ODrive can support multiple OpenStack Swift object stores, selectable by the user from the Profile page.
 For security, the hostname for each supported Swift object store must be specified in the source code ('./ruby/odrive/odrive_info.rb'):